 In this article, Tammy Dang shares her hacks for how she went from lacking interest in English to acing it at school with an E4 for Extension 1!
 In her guest blog post, Tammy gives her steps for conquering her disinterest to ace her weakest subject!

 Sefton High School

-Bachelor of Media/Law (Screen and Sound Production) At UNSW
+Combined Bachelor of Media (Screen and Sound Production) / Bachelor of Law at UNSW

 There was one great problem that I noticed during Year 11; I was not performing well for the subjects that I had little interest in.